Alphino1/Alphino1/README.md

 # About Me:
  Undergraduate Student in Electronics and Telecommunications Engineering<br>

- Machine Learning Intern @ IIT BHU<br>
+ **Machine Learning Intern @ IIT BHU**

- Summer Mentee @ University of California, Berkeley<br><br><br><br> Currently<br><br> Algorithmic & other approaches to autonomous scientific discovery<br><br> Open-endedness and other learning frameworks<br><br> Exploring how artificial intelligence can replicate anf surpass human abstraction, reasoning, and problem solving abilities.<br><br><br><br> Additional Interests:<br><br>In addition to my core pursuits, I occasionally contribute to global computing initiatives such as GIMPS and BOINC, engaging in large scale distributed scientific computation projects.
+**Summer Mentee @ University of California, Berkeley**

 ---

+### Currently Working On

+- Algorithmic & other approaches to autonomous scientific discovery
+- Open endedness and other learning frameworks
+- Exploring how artificial intelligence can replicate and surpass human abstraction, reasoning, and problem solving abilities

+---

+### Additional Interests

+In addition to my core pursuits, I occasionally contribute to global computing initiatives such as **GIMPS** and **BOINC**, engaging in large-scale distributed scientific computation projects.

 ##  Contact
 **Email:** [research.autonomous.ai@gmail.com](mailto:research.autonomous.ai@gmail.com)